[perfect.city]

 2009

-[perfect.city] is an exploration of the South Korean city of New Songdo, a planned futuristic smart city built from scratch outside of Incheon.
-The city was entirely developed by corporations (Gale International, with a digital infrastructure designed by tech companies) to accommodate new, green lifestyles . [perfect.city] was commissioned for the inaugural celebration of the opening of the art center there that featured visionary digital works from national and international artists.
+[perfect.city] is an exploration of the South Korean city of New Songdo before it was actually build.
+New Songdo was a planned futuristic smart city built from scratch outside of Incheon.
+The city was entirely developed by corporations (Gale International, with a digital infrastructure designed by tech companies) to accommodate high-tech lifestyles.

-The city is designed to literally be perfect: plans call for the elimination of social ills, care-free living, and happiness for all citizens—in fact, the city plans in the form of 3D building models were input into Google earth before the city was built.
+The city is designed to literally be perfect: plans call for the elimination of social ills, care-free living, and happiness for all citizens—the city plans in the form of 3D building models were input into Google earth before the city was built.

 Even the land itself was constructed.
 The city was considered to be a “green city” with state of the art water processing and such, built atop a giant landfill south of Seoul.
 Ubiquitous technology and smart monitoring was an essential feature of the planned infrastructure.
 Since, concerns over an all-knowing, “Big Brother style” technological infrastructure have been raised.
 As a corporate venture, public space in New Songdo was privatized.
 “We will build in all this functionality,” answers Catherine Maras, Microsoft’s Director of Worldwide E-Government who is involved in the Songdo project.
 “Really it’s opt-in or opt-out.
 Whatever the citizens want to make their lives easier.”